 The Department of Biology seeks students interested in learning about the wonders of biology, whether that is in the behavior of molecules, the workings of cells, the interactions between cells or organisms in a community, or the changes that occur to populations over evolutionary time.
 Read (below) about the majors offered by the department.
 Research opportunities exist for students to pursue projects under the mentoring of faculty (following this link for more information).
 Typical first-year course work and credit for AP-classes are described below.
 Other questions can be answered by clicking here or contacting the department.

 The Department of Biology offers four majors.
 Students begin with enrolling in Foundations of Biology in the first year and are provisionally designated as Biology Majors.
-During the fall term of the second year, students can remain a Biology major or apply to one of the other majors offered from the Department of Biology.
+During the fall term of the second year, students can redeclare as a Biology major or newly declare as one of the other majors offered from the Department of Biology.

 - The Major in Biology is designed to educate students in both the breadth of subject matter encompassed by the biological sciences and the rapidly advancing knowledge at the forefront of this discipline.
-Students can choose to concentrate their studies in Molecular&Cellular Biology or in Ecology, Evolution & Behavior.
+Students can choose to concentrate their studies in Biochemistry, Molecular& Cellular Biology or in Ecology, Evolution & Behavior.

 - The Biology of Global Health Major is designed to educate students in basic sciences while also integrating perspectives from policy, economics, ethics, law and sociology.